 At the instructor's discretion, accidental plagiarism will be dealt with in the following manner: The instructor will counsel the student regarding improper or missing citations.
-The student will be given an opportunity to revise their work to include the proper citations.
+At my discretion, the student might be given an opportunity to revise their work to include the proper citations.
 The corrected work will receive reduced credit.
+However, I reserve the right, at my discretion, to assign a zero to any written work with incorrect or missing citations without an opportunity to redo the work.

-(COM) Access this link to learn How To Avoid Plagiarism or http://en.writecheck.com/ways-toavoid-plagiarism/
+(COM) Access this link to learn How To Avoid Plagiarism or http://en.writecheck.com/ways-to-avoid-plagiarism/